royalapplications/docs/src/r2023/royalserver/tutorials/index.md

 A set of basic terms need to be established before we describe some use cases for Royal Server and Royal TS/X:

 **Managed Server**
-A managed server is a machine, that is queried or manipulated by Royal Server Modules.
+A managed server is a machine, that is queried or managed by Royal Server Modules.
 You can, e.g. list all running processes or stop a Windows Service on a managed server.

 > [!NOTE]
 > No deployment of software is needed to manage a server, though some [networking connectivity is required](xref:royalserver_advanced_management_scripts_prepare)